jina-ai/finetuner/README.md

 🎛 **Designed for finetuning**: a human-in-the-loop deep learning tool for leveling up your pretrained models in domain-specific neural search applications.

-🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()` - a one-liner that unlocks rich features such as siamese/triplet network, interactive labeling, layer pruning, weights freezing, dimensionality reduction.
+🔱 **Powerful yet intuitive**: all you need is `finetuner.fit()` - a one-liner that unlocks rich features such as siamese/triplet network, metric learning, self-supervised pretraining, layer pruning, weights freezing, dimensionality reduction.

 ⚛️ **Framework-agnostic**: promise an identical API & user experience on PyTorch, Tensorflow/Keras and PaddlePaddle deep learning backends.

-🧈 **Jina integration**: buttery smooth integration with Jina, reducing the cost of context-switch between experiment and production.
+🧈 **DocArray integration**: buttery smooth integration with DocArray, reducing the cost of context-switch between experiment and production.

 <!-- end elevator-pitch -->